Skip to main content

 The mandate for a “reasonable alternative” ensures that every individual has an equal opportunity to earn wellness incentives, regardless of their baseline health status.

 This requirement fundamentally alters the nature of outcome-based programs.
 It shifts them from a simple pass/fail test to a more adaptive and personalized system of health engagement.
 The program must be “reasonably designed” to promote health and prevent disease, a standard that implies a thoughtful and evidence-informed approach.
-The availability of a is a practical manifestation of this principle, ensuring the program’s focus remains on health improvement rather than penalizing individuals for pre-existing conditions.
+The availability of a reasonable alternative is a practical manifestation of this principle, ensuring the program’s focus remains on health improvement rather than penalizing individuals for pre-existing conditions.

 Calculating the Incentive Cap